JohnYCLam/paysim-compliance-agent/README.md

+## 🎯 Project Overview
-An enterprise-grade, multi-agent AI system built to automate Anti-Money Laundering (AML) ledger investigations.
+A production-ready, multi-agent AI system built to automate Anti-Money Laundering (AML) ledger investigations.
 This project combines a PySpark Medallion data pipeline (Databricks Unity Catalog) with a secure, stateful LangGraph agent architecture.

-## 🎯 Project Motivation
-Having previously managed Compliance Assurance at an international banking level, I have experienced the operational bottlenecks of manual ledger investigations.
-Currently completing my Master of Artificial Intelligence in Melbourne, I engineered this architecture to solve a critical industry challenge: safely deploying Generative AI in highly regulated environments without compromising data governance or mathematical accuracy.

-## 🏗️ Architecture Overview
+## 🏗️ The Tech Stack
+**Groq:** Chosen for its exceptionally low-latency inference and generous API quotas, allowing rapid multi-agent reasoning without bottlenecking the system.

+**LangGraph:** Provides the stateful, cyclic orchestration required for a multi-agent architecture (Supervisor, Auditor Worker, Guardrails).

+**PySpark (Medallion Architecture):** Powers the deterministic data pipeline (Bronze, Silver, Gold), handling all complex ledger logic and aggregations before the AI ever touches the data.

+**Streamlit:** Serves as the lightweight, interactive frontend, enabling immediate chat-based interaction and visual feedback for the end user.

+## 📝 Project Development

 This project is divided into two strict operational phases: